robertogl/SeaLevelPredictorTemplate/README_Hardware.md

 # Hardware Report
 ### Bill of Materials

-MATLAB Software - $0 OR $100 maximum
+<strong>MATLAB Software - $0 OR $100 maximum </strong>
 (there are other packages for $20, $30, $40, etc.)

-    - if you have a license through an institution.
+If you have a license through an institution.
 Without a license given by an institution, the version you will need is MATLAB_R2022b or newer.

-Elevation Data Files & Data Server - $0
+<strong> Elevation Data Files & Data Server - $0 </strong>

-Prediction Data File - $0
+<strong> Prediction Data File - $0 </strong>

 ### Device Requirements